espocrm/documentation/docs/administration/import.md

 * *Create & Update* − records will be created, if records with matching field values will be found, they will be updated; you will be able to check what fields to match by on the _Step 2_.
 * *Update only* − only records with matching field values will be found, it will be updated.

-Once you select a CSV file, you will be able to see how it will be parsed in *Preview* panel.
+Once you select a CSV file, you will be able to see how it will be parsed in the *Preview* panel.
 When you change parameters, the preview will be updated.

 Parameters: